Awards for Community Engagement and Service

 Community Service Cord

 To be eligible to receive the Community Service graduation cord, a student must complete at least 30 hours of community service while enrolled as a full-time or part-time student.
 The 30 hours of community service can be broken up and earned among various projects and events on and off campus, as long as all the activities are approved by the Center for Community Engagement.
 To apply for the Community Service cord for graduation, complete the Service Cord application form.
 If possible, please upload documentation (or refer to your service hours in MyUMW, which are logged when you participate in on-campus service activities).
+Once we approve your application, we will leave a signed form for you at the front desk at the Center for Community Engagement (Suite 320 in the UC) that you can use to purchase your graduation cord.
 Questions?
-Email Graduate Assistant Mackenzie Hard at firstname.lastname@example.org.
+Email Graduate Assistant Mackenzie Hard at email@example.com.
+Please complete this application by April 17th.

 Carrying Over Service Hours from Previous Years